stellaroux/Viz_ADA/index.md

 ## How are the genders represented ?
 (Question 2)

 We now want to look at what this data tells us about gender equality.
-Do men, women and other genders are the same visibility in the media in general?
+Do men, women and other genders have the same visibility in the media in general?

  |
 :--- | --- :